JetBrains/intellij-sdk-docs/topics/appendix/tools/tools_gradle_intellij_plugin.md

 ## buildSearchableOptions Task
 Builds an index of UI components (searchable options) for the plugin.
-This task runs a headless IDE instance to collect all the available options provided by the plugin's [settings](settings.md).
+This task runs a headless IDE instance to collect all the available options provided by the plugin's [](settings.md).

 Note, that this is a [`runIde`](#runide-task)-based task with predefined arguments and all properties of the [`runIde`](#runide-task) task are also applied to [`buildSearchableOptions`](#buildsearchableoptions-task) tasks.

 > If your plugin doesn't implement custom settings, it is recommended to [disable it](tools_gradle_intellij_plugin_faq.md#how-to-disable-building-searchable-options).
+> See also [`noSearchableOptionsWarning`](#build-features-nosearchableoptionswarning) build feature.
 >
 {type="tip"}